 Graduates also receive a Certificate of Completion from MCC.

-MCC’s MRI Technology program follows the curriculum recommendations and guidelines of:
+MCC’s Magnetic Resonance Imaging (MRI) Technology (Degree) program follows the curriculum recommendations and guidelines of:

 - American Registry of Magnetic Resonance Imaging Technologists (ARMRIT)